binal1991it/BEDeveloper-Urvi/README.md

 Step 5 : Now, start to run your project on teminal with below command which start your port 8000 intially if you not define any port.

             - php artisan serve
-            - For specific port: php artisan server --port 8081
+            - For specific port: php artisan serve --port=8081

 Now, finally, you can run all rest api's path as per given below: